jcksnvllxr80/raspi_pico_christmas_tree/README.md

 - finish PCB
 - make rainbow top to bottom
 - make a chase from top to bottom
+- overlay chase (on and off) over rainbow

 ### Template for code